The Impact of Technology on Healthcare Delivery in U.S. Medical Centers

 • Better physician-patient communication: Telemedicine facilitates seamless communication between patients and healthcare professionals.
 It allows for real-time interaction, enabling effective diagnosis and treatment discussions, without the limitations of physical distance.

-See also Addressing Mental Health: The Role of Medical Centers
+See also Revolutionizing Patient Care: The Role of Digital Health Records in Medical Centers

 Leveraging Wearables and Remote Patient Monitoring